thedigitalkern/jamdocs/docs/theme-configuration.md

 * [Google Webmaster Tools](https://www.google.com/webmasters/support/ "Google Webmaster Tools - Resources - Support") - Resources to Track Website & Search Performance.
 Includes [Verification of Domain Property](https://support.google.com/webmasters/answer/34592?hl=en "Get your site on Search Console") and [upload sitemap.xml](https://support.google.com/webmasters/answer/7451001 "Make your sitemap available to Google (Submit your sitemap to Google)") viA Google Search Console in the [required format](https://support.google.com/webmasters/answer/183668?hl=en "Sitemap Required Format") as stated by the search engine - Google and [Bing Webmasters Tools](https://www.bing.com/toolbox/webmaster "Bing Webmasters Tools").
 You can add a domain property after successful verification and [import existing content from Google Ads Network into Bing](https://about.ads.microsoft.com/en-in/solutions/tools/import-google-ads-to-microsoft-advertising "Import your Google Ads campaigns to Microsoft Advertising using the Google Import tool in Microsoft Advertising online or Editor").
 This applies to Google Ads Campaigns and Bing for Places.
   * [Verification of Domain Property](https://support.google.com/webmasters/answer/9008080 "Domain Ownership for Verification Method Details") - Several Methods to verify Domain Ownership -
-    * **HTML file upload to your web server via FTP Client** such as [FileZilla FTP via SSH Key Authentication](https://wiki.filezilla-project.org/Howto "FileZilla FTP Upload via SFTP using SSH2: Key based Authentication"), [Github Repository Upload Option](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository "Adding a file to a Github Repository Upload Option").
+    * **HTML file uploads to your web server via FTP Client** such as [FileZilla FTP via SSH Key Authentication](https://wiki.filezilla-project.org/Howto "FileZilla FTP Upload via SFTP using SSH2: Key based Authentication"), [Github Repository Upload Option](https://help.github.com/en/github/managing-files-in-a-repository/adding-a-file-to-a-repository "Adding a file to a Github Repository Upload Option").
 For an extensive set of tutorials read via [**DigitalOcean.com Article - How To Use Filezilla to Transfer and Manage Files Securely on your VPS**](https://www.digitalocean.com/community/tutorials/how-to-use-filezilla-to-transfer-and-manage-files-securely-on-your-vps "DigitalOcean.com Article - How To Use Filezilla to Transfer and Manage Files Securely on your VPS").
+If you encounter a Warning via any of your Antivirus Systems for Filezilla - Consider it as "False Positive" as some claim.
+You can submit the quarantined file/s to [Virus Total](https://www.virustotal.com/ "Virus Total") for a Check.
+It could treat it as infected malware.
+You can browse through the FileZilla Project Community Forums or Contact FileZilla Project Founders via **Twitter Direct Message / via Email found in the Support Section if this issue resolves in FileZilla Pro Versions** as well.
+If you're uncertain about this issue, consider using [**SolarWinds - Solar-PuTTY**](https://www.solarwinds.com/free-tools/solar-putty "SolarWinds - Solar-PuTTY") (Free) - Connect to any server or device in your network with Solar-PuTTY for Windows.
+Alternatively, you can use Kitty SSH.
+      * **Key Differences between Solar-PuTTY as opposed to PuTTY** - Both support SCP, SSH, Telnet, SFTP.
+But Solar-PuTTY (Free) includes features that are **ideal for content managers/web application system administrators/anyone who requires that kind of control on virtual machines** as opposed to installing the system software manually on each system.
+        * Saving credentials (including private key) for auto-login.
+        * Support of multiple sessions in the tabbed interface - Manage multiple sessions from one console with a tabbed interface.
+        * Quick access to the most used sessions.
+        * Auto-reconnecting capability - Save credentials or private keys to any session for easy login.
+        * Graphical SFTP file transfer.
+        * Support of post-connections scripts - Automate all scripts you’re using when a connection is established.
+        * Integration of Windows Search - Find your saved session easily thanks to Windows Search integration.
     * [HTML tag in the Source Code (Meta-data / Tags)](https://gist.github.com/lancejpollard/1978404 "Complete List of Meta Tags via lancejpollard on Github -")
     * [Domain Name Server record via TXT / CNAME / A Records](https://support.cloudflare.com/hc/en-us/articles/360019093151-Managing-DNS-records-in-Cloudflare#h_60566325041543261564371 "Managing DNS records in Cloudflare")
     * [Google Analytics Tracking Code](https://support.google.com/analytics/answer/1008080?hl=en "Google Analytics Tracking Code")